sikic-lab/sikic-lab.github.io/_posts/2021-07-13-Internships.md

 ---

 We offer a variety of exciting projects for possible interns.
-Interns can apply for [SIGPA](https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/singapore-international-pre-graduate-award-sipga) to get a monthly funding of 2000 SGD.
 You can find the list of possible internship projects below. <br />

 <body>